Stories & connections.

 Schoharie County’s $33.6 million door-to-every-last-door broadband build-out is underway.
 When completed, it will open doors to economic development from around the world.

-How Settles Mountain Became A Public Nature Preserve With Hiking Trails
+How Settles Mountain Became a Public Nature Preserve with Hiking Trails

 A generous donation—270 acres of forests, fields, and hiking trails—helped inspire a partnership between the Schoharie Land Land Trust and community volunteers and the creation of the Settles Mountain Land Preserve.